dynamo-depth/dynamo-depth.github.io/README.md

 # Fixing Unsupervised Depth Estimation for Dynamical Scenes

-This is the repository that contains source code for the [Dyanmo website](https://dynamo-depth.github.io).
+This is the repository that contains source code for the [Dyanmo-Depth website](https://dynamo-depth.github.io).

 If you find our work useful please cite:
 <pre>
-@inproceedings{sun2023dynamo,
+@inproceedings{sun2023dynamodepth,
   title     = {Fixing Unsupervised Depth Estimation for Dynamical Scenes}, author    = {Sun, Yihong and Hariharan, Bharath}, booktitle = {Advances in Neural Information Processing Systems},